yechao-zhang/DM-UAP/README.md

 # DM-UAP
 The official implementation of paper titled, "Improving Generalization of Universal Adversarial Perturbation via Dynamic Maximin Optimization.
 [AAAI 2025]
 ## Dependencies
 The repo is recommended to be used with python=3.9, torch=2.0.1.
-All dependencies can be installed with following commend:
+All dependencies can be installed with following command:
 ```
 pip install -r requirements.txt
 ```
 ## Data preparation
-To start with the repo, ImageNet validation set and a subset of ImageNet training set is need.
-Update the number of images for training, and the root directory of the training set and validation set in [run.sh](run.sh).
+To start with the repo, the ImageNet validation set and a subset of ImageNet training set is need.
+The validation set is for UAP testing, and the subset of training set is for training.
+Note that for training subset, retaining the original file structure of training set is not necessary.
+But you need to update the number of images for training, and the root directory of the training set and validation set in [run.sh](run.sh).

 ## Training
-To start training, run imagenet_attack.py like:
+To start training, run imagenet_attack.py as showed in run.sh:
 ```
 python imagenet_attack.py --data_dir path/to/your/dataset/
     --uaps_save "path/to/your/save_dir/"